tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 long shots of the mothership, and it's currently on display at the Smithsonian's Udvar-Hazy Center in Chantilly, VA.
 (I made a pilgrimage once, and got a bunch of pictures, it's amazing.)
-The full mothership model does not have the moving white scanner lights.
+The full mothership model does not have the moving white scanner lights, those are only seen on the close-up underbelly section.
 The underbelly model with the scanner lights was just a dome painted white, with a circle cut out of its center.
 It was mounted on its side in the studio to make it easier to work with during filming.
 The camera was turned on its side too, so that the underbelly appeared upright in the final film.

 All of the underbelly details were done with lighting effects, photographed in separate passes.
 The tiny lights which formed the underbelly were created with